 7:30-9p Columbia City Community Chorus

 3818 S Angeline St Seattle WA 98118

 Bring the kids, the cousins, the grandparents – or just yourself!
 Looking for a way to spend some fun family time, hang out with your friends and neighbors and sing your hearts out?
 Come join the Columbia City Family Chorus!

 Columbia City Community Chorus 7:30-9p

 Singing together for eight years and still having fun!
 The Columbia City Community Chorus welcomes people of all ages and musical training to come together in a fun, inclusive and spirited singing community.
 All ages and singing abilities welcome.

 CCCC capped off our Fall Session by videoing ourselves singing Light Returns Again.
 A song for our times indeed.

-Here we all are singing This Is My Song at our Spring Concert this past March.
+Here we all are singing This Is My Song at last year’s Spring Concert.
 We had a great time singing and raised $1234 for Mary’s Place!